After completing this tutorial, you will be able to:

 There are different ways to create a raster from lidar point clouds.
 Let’s look at one of the most basic ways to create a raster file points: gridding.
 When you grid raster data, you calculate a value for each pixel or cell in your raster dataset using the points that are spatially located within that cell.
 To do this:

 - A grid is placed on top of the lidar data in geographic space.
 Each cell in the grid has the same spatial dimensions.
 These dimensions represent that particular area on the ground.
-If we want to derive a 1m resolution raster from the lidar data, we overlay a 1m by 1m grid over the lidar data points.
+If you want to derive a 1m resolution raster from the lidar data, you overlay a 1m by 1m grid over the lidar data points.

-- Within each 1m x 1m cell, we calculate a value to be applied to that cell, using the lidar points found within that cell.
+- Within each 1m x 1m cell, you calculate a value to be applied to that cell, using the lidar points found within that cell.
 The simplest method of doing this is to take the max, min or mean height value of all lidar points found within the 1m cell.
-If we use this approach, we might have cells in the raster that don’t contain any lidar points.
-These cells will have a “no data” value if we process our raster in this way.
+If you use this approach, you might have cells in the raster that don’t contain any lidar points.
+These cells will have a “no data” value if you process your raster in this way.

 A different approach is to interpolate the value for each cell.
 Interpolation considers the values of points outside of the cell in addition to points within the cell to calculate a value.
 Interpolation also often uses statistical operations (math) to calculate the cell value.
 Interpolation is useful because it can provide us with some ability to predict or calculate cell values in areas where there are no data (or no points).
 And to quantify the error associated with those predictions which is useful to know, if you are doing research.

-In the next lesson, we will learn how to open a lidar raster dataset in
+In the next lesson, you will learn how to open a lidar raster dataset in